OhmnicDev/JerryRAT/README.md

 *Compiled for Windows, since pyinstaller compiles the executable file by default for the system you are on, and the JerryRAT functionality itself is designed to manage the Windows system*

 ### Getting configuration data
-- Open (BotFather)[t.me/BotFather], enter the /newbot command and create a bot following the instructions, then copy the token
+- Open [BotFather](t.me/BotFather), enter the /newbot command and create a bot following the instructions, then copy the token
-- Open (User info)[t.me/Userinfokbot] and copy your ID
+- Open [User info](t.me/Userinfokbot) and copy your ID

 ### Building
 - Launch builder.exe and enter the data that you received earlier following the instructions